Mole Control In Cincinnati, Ohio

-Mole control is a process that often takes time, patience and persistence.
+Mole control is a process that often takes time, patience, and persistence.
 There are no proven, consistent methods of mole control in which one application can rid a lawn completely of moles.
-We utilize the trapping method and check the traps on a regular basis while providing you with a service report at each visit.
+Old wives’ tales such as poisoned “peanuts,” “juicy fruit” placements, or repellents are not effective mole control methods.
+Our professional mole control program involves the following:

 The goal of mole control is to prevent and minimize lawn damage by trapping and removing moles.
 Since there are no proven preventive mole control measures, moles must be dealt with as they arrive.

 Moles can enter the property throughout the year, even after the property has been mole-free for some time.
 They construct tunnels that they may or may not re-use.
 There are active tunnels, which the moles use most often.
 Moles that travel active tunnels often do so on a daily basis.
 There are also probing tunnels — tunnels moles construct, usually in search of food — that they usually never re-enter.
 With continued inspection and monitoring, we identify the active tunnels in order to effectively control moles in the lawn.